White Lines (Don't Don't Do It): Duran Duran version

 A cover version of "White Lines" featuring performances from Grandmaster Flash and Melle Mel was released in March 1995 by EMI and Capitol Records as the second single from English new wave band Duran Duran's eighth studio album, Thank You (1995).
-The single reached No. 17 on the UK Singles Chart, No. 5 on the US Dance Club Songs chart, No. 20 in Australia and No. 31 in New Zealand.
+The single reached No. 17 on the UK Singles Chart, No. 5 on the US Billboard Dance Club Play chart, No. 20 in Australia and No. 31 in New Zealand.
 The band continues to perform the song as a regular part of their live set.

 More than 20 distinct remixes and edits of "White Lines" were produced for promotional releases, many of which were crafted by DJ Junior Vasquez.
 Apart from the singles and the Thank You album, the song also appeared as a B-side on the first single from the album, "Perfect Day".

 A black-and-white music video was shot in January 1995 by Nick Egan, featuring Duran Duran, Melle Mel, and the Furious Five performing the song accompanied by breakdancers and people in skeleton masks.

 On July 8, 2009, The Late Late Show with Craig Ferguson did a lip sync version of the Duran Duran cover featuring puppets on backing vocals.